chisui/dakka/thesis/main.md

 ```

 If we now want to perform an operation on `Writer` we first have to enter the `StateT` monad.
-Lifting an operation from the Monad-transformers argument Monad to the cunstrcuted outer Monad can be done through a lifting function specific to each Monad-transformer.
+Lifting an operation from the Monad-transformers argument Monad to the constructed outer Monad can be done through a lifting function specific to each Monad-transformer.
 These lifting functions are generalized by the `MonadTrans` class provided by the *transformers* package, that is bundled with each GHC.

-Explicitly lifting each operation to the appropriate level inside a chain of Monad-transformers is cubersome.
+Explicitly lifting each operation to the appropriate level inside a chain of Monad-transformers is cumbersome.
 *mtl* Monad classes get rid of lifting altogether, by providing a class for common Monad capabilities.
-In the `MyComp` example instead of lifiting a `Writer` operation inside `StateT` the `MonadWriter` class can be used.
+In the `MyComp` example instead of lifting a `Writer` operation inside `StateT` the `MonadWriter` class can be used.
 The `MonadWriter` class provides the same functions that are used to interact with the `Writer`Monad.
-The *mtl* package provides instances of `MonadWriter` and other Monad classes for common Monad-transformers in such a way that if a Monad inside the transformer chain provides the classes functionallity the whole chain does too.
+The *mtl* package provides instances of `MonadWriter` and other Monad classes for common Monad-transformers in such a way that if a Monad inside the transformer chain provides the classes functionality the whole chain does too.

 These Monad classes are not only useful for interacting with Monad-transformers, but also when creating Monads manually.
 If the created Monad shares some capabilities with a common Monad or Monad-transformer, these capabilities can be expressed by providing an instance of that Monad class for the created Monad.